 Science Data Tips

-- Ask your students the identify the elements of their experiments that required approximation.
-Tell them to keep in mind that step lengths aren't always consistent and that pedometers have a limited rate of success (i.e., they're precise within a margin of error).
+- Ask your pupils the identify the elements of their experiments that required approximation.
+Tell them to keep in mind that step lengths are not always consistent and that pedometers have a limited rate of success (i.e. they are precise within a margin of error).

 Note: This will require additional time.